Murder in United States law: California

 If a person is convicted of first-degree murder in California, that person may face a sentence of life in prison without the possibility of parole, or the death penalty.
 At minimum, they will face a sentence of 25 years-to-life in prison, and thus must serve at least 25 years before being eligible for parole.

-If the murder was committed because of the victim's race, religion, orientation, or gender, the convicted will be sentenced to life in prison without the possibility of parole.
+The punishment for the crime of first-degree murder in California is upgraded to a minimum of life imprisonment without the possibility of parole or execution of the murderer in at least the following circumstances: